Inquiry and Connection process in bluetooth – bluez tutorial in c

 HCI_Periodic_Inquiry_Mode HCI_Exit_Periodic_Inquiry_Mode Presence Detection

 Normal inquiry runs once.
-Periodic inquiry tells the controller to repeat it automatically at a set interval — without the host needing to send a new command each time.
+Periodic inquiry makes the controller repeat it automatically at a configurable interval — without the host needing to send a new command each cycle.
 You provide a minimum and maximum period; the controller picks a random time between them for each cycle.
+This randomisation prevents all nearby devices from scanning simultaneously.

-A practical use: a kiosk that wants to detect when a phone enters or leaves Bluetooth range.
-Compare each new device list with the previous one — new entries mean a device arrived, missing entries mean it left.
+Practical use: A kiosk detecting when phones enter or leave its range.
+Compare each new list with the previous — new entries = device arrived, missing entries = device left.

 Figure 2 — Periodic Inquiry Timeline